Dynatrace/openkit-js/README.md

 A `Session` represents kind of a user session, similar to a browser session in a web application.
 However the application developer is free to choose how to treat a `Session`.
-The `Session` is used to create `Action` instances, report application crashes and to identify users.
+The `Session` is used to create `Action` instances, report application crashes, identify users and to trace web requests when there is no `Action` available.

 When a `Session` is no longer required, it's highly recommended to end it, using the `Session.end()` method.